 The fine tips make them perfect for detailed work.
 These art markers will give you an opaque and glossy finish on light and dark surfaces.
 So if you are into hand lettering onto dark paper, you might want to grab yourself a pack to play with!

 Another way to use these art markers is to make custom designs onto ceramic or glass!
-The inks are permanent after baking (handwash only though).
+The inks are permanent after baking (hand wash only).

 These paint markers have nice bright, bold colors and for the price are a great buy.
 You can use these markers on many projects and when we did our tests on these, we tried them on rocks, artwork, and even glass!

-We had a chance to really put this set through some testing and would invite y'all to read our full review in the link below:
+We had a chance to really put this set through some testing and would invite you to read the full review in the link below: